linkdd/phase-currentcost/README.rst

 * We are looking for default tty port located in /dev/currentcost.
 You can over-write it if you want using --tty-port argument.
 * RabbitMQ is not activated.
 To activate it you have to add your credential to phase-currentcost script.
 To give your credential to currentcost script, use --rabbitMQ-credential argument.
 * If RabbitMQ is not activated, we display currentcost message in stdout.
 Else we send it over the network.
+* Log configuration file is located in /opt/phase/phase-currentcost.conf and log file is in /var/logs/phase/phase-currentcost.log.
+You can set log configuration file using -l option and a path to your log.conf file.

 Examples: